Aleuts: Weapons

-The compound harpoon was the most prevalent weapon of the Aleut people.
+The compound harpoon was the most prevalent weapon of the Aleuts.
 Also known as the toggle-head spear, it was about the same size as the simple harpoon and used to hunt the same animals, however, this harpoon provided a more efficient and lethal weapon.
 This harpoon separated into four parts.
 The longest part was the shaft with the thicker stalk closer to the tip of the harpoon.
 The shaft was fitted into the socket of the fore shaft and a bone ring was then placed over the joint to hold the two pieces together, as well as, protecting the wooden shaft from splitting.
 Connected to the fore shaft of the harpoon is the toggle head spear tip.
 This tip was made of two sub shafts that break apart on impact with an animal.
 The upper sub shaft held the razor stone head and attached to the lower sub shaft with a small braided twine loop.
 Once the tip penetrates the animal the upper sub head broke off from the rest of the shaft, however, since it was still connected with the braided loop it rotated the head into a horizontal position inside the animal's body so that it could not get away from the hunter.

 The throwing lance may be distinguished from a harpoon because all its pieces are fixed and immovable.
 A lance was a weapon of war and it was also used to kill large marine animals after it has already been harpooned.
 The throwing lance usually consisted of three parts: a wooden shaft, a bone ring or belt, and the compound head that was made with a barbed bonehead and a stone tip.
 The length of the compound head was equivalent to the distance between the planes of a man's chest to his back.
 The lance would penetrate the chest and pass through the chest cavity and exit from the back.
 The bone ring was designed to break after impact so that the shaft could be used again for another kill.

 Burial practices

 They buried their dead ancestors near the village.
 Archeologists have found many different types of burials, dating from a variety of periods, in the Aleutian Islands.
-The Aleut developed a style of burials that were accommodated to local conditions, and honored the dead.
+Aleuts developed burial styles that were accommodated to local conditions, and honored the dead.
 They have had four main types of burials: umqan, cave, above-ground sarcophagi, and burials connected to communal houses.